NgiapPuoyKoh/ai-chat-annotator/README.md

 - Capture conversations categorized by topic utilizing MongoDB Embedded Data Document Structure
 - Data annotation functionality to review and rank the quality of conversation
 - Access to application functionality will be base on user role type, specifically, user, moderator, annotator, and application administrator
-- The UX will be developed using Materialize adapted from the design decisions of the Mini Project - Putting It All Together
+- The UX uses Materialize adapted from the design decisions of the Mini Project - Putting It All Together

 ### Extended Features for future releases